People think Tibet is the place closest to the paradise.

 With Xinjiang at the north and Tibet at south, which direction will you go if you plan a travel to China?

 Let’s have a comparison for the two places with pictures for reference, from which you may get some clue.

-Let your eyes follow the text and pictures have a free Xinjiang tour and Tibet tour now.
+Let your eyes follow the text and pictures, have a free Xinjiang trip and Tibet tour now.